 We cannot serve multiple masters.
-It is not possible to live under the control of others, while also living in authentic communion with God.
-When we let others’ expectations, our perception of their expectations, or even our own expectations drive us, we abandon our genuineness and we abuse the freedom gifted to us through God’s ultimate sacrifice.
+It is not possible to live under the control of others while also living in authentic communion with God.
+When we let others’ expectations, our perception of their expectations, or even our own expectations drive us, we abandon our genuineness and abuse the freedom gifted to us through God’s ultimate sacrifice.

 Jesus died to set us free.
 This includes freedom from a preoccupation with the demands and expectations of others.
 In God’s presence, these demands and expectations – real or perceived – fade into insignificance, and we rest in a lifestyle where only one requirement (or commandment) exists: love.

 When we thank God for the circumstances that seem to sap our emotional energy, God’s power and presence are revealed, giving us perspective, peace, joy and freedom.
 And this freedom we receive in and through Christ is outrageous.
 It’s extravagant, it’s radical – and it’s ours.